yutak23/serverless-mysql-http/README.md

 console.log(results);
 ```

+If you only want to make this setting in your local environment, it's convenient to use `import.meta.env.DEV` from [Env Variables](https://vitejs.dev/guide/env-and-mode#env-variables) if you're using Vite.
+And you can probably implement it in the same way with `process.env.NODE_ENV` or similar.

-※The connection information to the MySQL server is set by SMH environment variables (see [Configuration](#configuration) section), so `user` and `password` passed to `connect(config)` are ignored.
-It is simplified because SMH is used in a local development environment.
+※The connection information to the MySQL server is set by SMH environment variables (see [Configuration](#configuration) section), so `host`, `user`, and `password` passed to `connect(config)` are not used.
+In other words, when you are developing in a local environment, you can specify anything in `host`, `name`, and `password`.

 ### Set up SMH

-To start SMH, MySQL server that can be connected from SMH must also be started at the same time.
-Since it depends on whether Docker or Docker compose is used, the respective methods are described below.
+To start SMH, a MySQL server that can be connected from SMH must also be started at the same time.
+Do not forget to start the MySQL server.

+Will the MySQL server exist separately or will it be started at the same time with `docker compose`?
+The method differs depending on that.

 #### Docker